 The Midnight Mission needs our help to make sure they can adequately serve the men, women, and children who will come by for a Thanksgiving meal.
 There are a number of ways to get involved including making a monetary donation, donating your time, and donating goods (food, clothing, and other necessities).
 This year, The Midnight Mission needs our help even more due to the effects of COVID-19.
 Find ways to help by clicking here.

 Regent Theater – 448 S. Main St., Los Angeles, CA 90013

-For 21 years, Gobble Gobble Give has delivered food, clothing and toiletries to the homeless on Thanksgiving morning.
-The LA event takes place at the iconic Regent Theatre in Downtown Los Angeles, beginning at 8am.
+For over 20 years, Gobble Gobble Give has delivered food, clothing, and toiletries to the homeless on Thanksgiving morning.
+The LA event takes place at the iconic Regent Theatre in Downtown Los Angeles, beginning at 8:00 am.
 The event is now also held in multiple cities in LA County and across the country, delivering over 30,000 meals last year and engages over 10,000 volunteers.

 Food on Foot

 1625 N. Schrader Blvd, Los Angeles, CA 90028 (310) 442-0088

 This incredible organization has given out food, clothing, shoes, and blankets every Sunday in Hollywood for over 20 years.
 Because of COVID-19, volunteering looks much different now for this organization.
 They are, however, in need of monetary donations to help those most in need during this difficult time.
 Check the website for details.

 Big Sunday’s Annual Thanksgiving Stuffing Event

 6111 Melrose Ave., Los Angeles, CA 90038 (323) 549-9944